ParadokS81/MatchScheduler/README.md

 ## Core Features

-- **Visual Availability Grid:** Set and view availability for the week at a glance.
+- **Visual Availability Grid:** Set and view availability for 2 weeks at a glance.
 - **Team Management:** Create a team, invite players with a simple code, and manage your roster.
 - **Availability Comparison:** The key feature!
 Select an opponent (or multiple) and instantly see all the time slots where both teams have enough players to start a match.
 - **Discord & Google Login:** Simple and secure authentication for easy onboarding.